 Licensees of traffic information service(s) and product(s) shall develop their service(s) and product(s) at their own expense.

-Corporate branding of the images and acknowledgement of Highways England
+Corporate branding of the images and acknowledgement of National Highways

-Highways England's policy on corporate branding requires the Highways England logo and branding to be included as part of all Highways England owned and sponsored projects.
-Licensees of traffic information services and product(s) shall be required to acknowledge Highways England's licensing of the images and the Crown Copyright status of the images by placing the Crown Copyright logo and an agreed credit to the Highways England alongside the images — which the Secretary of State shall from time to time agree and of a size that is legible at all times.
-All broadcast scripts of traffic information in traffic information service(s) which are based in whole or part on the Licensee’s use of the images shall include an agreed reference, to be broadcast at an agreed frequency, to the source of the information as being partly or wholly derived from Highway’s England’s traffic management cameras.
+Our policy on corporate branding requires our logo and branding to be included as part of all our owned and sponsored projects.
+Licensees of traffic information services and product(s) shall be required to acknowledge our licensing of the images and the Crown Copyright status of the images by placing the Crown Copyright logo and an agreed credit to National Highways alongside the images — which the Secretary of State shall from time to time agree and of a size that is legible at all times.
+All broadcast scripts of traffic information in traffic information service(s) which are based in whole or part on the Licensee’s use of the images shall include an agreed reference, to be broadcast at an agreed frequency, to the source of the information as being partly or wholly derived from our traffic management cameras.

 Infrastructure, camera sites, control and access priority